 Matter Is A Substance That Occupies Space And Has

-Nov 04, 2025 · 13 min read
+13 min read

 Imagine holding a rock in your hand.
 It feels solid, takes up space, and has a certain weight.
-Or picture a cloud drifting across the sky, seemingly weightless yet undeniably present.
+Also, or picture a cloud drifting across the sky, seemingly weightless yet undeniably present.
 Both the rock and the cloud, despite their vastly different appearances, are examples of matter, the fundamental building block of everything we can touch, see, and interact with in the universe.
 Understanding what constitutes matter and its various forms is crucial to comprehending the world around us.

 Main Subheading